Center for Sciences, Prospective, Creativity and Fiction

 "What's going on here?"
 MaRa asked, feeling the tension rising in the air.
 "Why do thongs seem to resist joining?"

 CosTelor, deeply connected to dimensional vibrations, sense a hidden presence.
 "It's not just thongs," he said softly.
-"It's something deeper, something that pulls from the shadows.
-It must be a consciousness that rejects the idea of unity, an entity that refuses to be part of this new balance.”
+"It's something deeper, something pulling from the shadows.
+It has to be a consciousness that rejects the idea of unity, an entity that refuses to be part of this new balance."

 As the two Guardians delved deeper into this unstable region, they discovered a massive yet hidden entity, a being that seemed to be made up of pure darkness and endless shadows.
 This was not a singular entity, but rather a collection of consciousnesses that had broken off from the Multiple Infinity.

 “I am the Fragmentary Shadow,” a deep, multi-resonant voice called out.
-"We are the ones who chose not to be part of this false union.
-I saw through the illusion of the Infinite Multiple.
+"We are the ones who have chosen not to be part of this false union.
+We have seen through the illusion of the Infinite Multiple.
 Your unity is only a subtle prison, a denial of true freedom.
 We choose to live in separation, to maintain our complete individuality."

 MaRa and CosTelor were shocked by this revelation.
 The Fragmentary Shadow posed a real danger to the stability of the Multiverse.
 If these beings continued to destabilize the structure, the entire network of unified destinies could be in danger.

 "Can't you see that this unit doesn't chain you?"
 MaRa said, trying to reason with the entity.
-“Infinity Multiple allows you to be individual and connected at the same time.
-This is the natural evolution of the Multiverse.”
+"The Infinite Multiple allows you to be individual and connected at the same time.
+This is the natural evolution of the Multiverse."

 CosTelor clenched his hands, feeling the tension rising in the air.
-“If your fractures continue to widen, you risk tearing the entire fabric of reality.
-Instead of creating balance, you will bring complete chaos.”
+"If your fractures continue to widen, you risk ripping apart the entire fabric of reality.
+Instead of creating balance, you will bring complete chaos."

 * * *